ArcticMC/Scenarios/descriptions.md

 ### Shared Health (H, not comb.)
 > Upon a team, their health is shared.
 Every time a player takes damage, their teammates will also take damage as well.
 The heals of the Golden Apple will change.
 (20/X amount of players on a team.)
 And if one players die on a team, everyone on the team will die as well.
 Golden heads will be off.

-### Sharpshooters (L)
-> 8 players, selected by the host, will go off to shoot 1 player from a pedestal to pick their players.
-If they miss their shot, their turn will be skipped.
-If they hit a player, that player will be added to their team.

 ### Shieldless (L)
 > Shields are disabled.